2018 Offshore General Sailing Instructions

 b) The series score for each boat will be a percentage calculated as follows: divide the sum of her race scores by the sum of the points she would have scored if she had placed first in every race in which she competed; multiply the result by 100.
 No scores will be excluded unless modified in the Sailing Instructions or Event Notice for the event or series.

-c) To qualify for series awards a boat shall finish 51% or more of the series races completed or shall start and finish all of the races on two days of the series.
+c) To qualify for series awards a boat shall finish 51% or more of the series races completed.

 d) Each boat that competes in the series and attains 100% participation will receive an additional 3 points added to the sum of her race scores.

 d) The qualified boat with the highest series score is the winner, and others are ranked accordingly.

 e) Unless modified in the Sailing Instructions, one race is required to be completed on two or more days to constitute a series.

 f) RRS/US Appendix A8 (Series Ties) is modified to specify that if methods A8.1 and A8.2 do not resolve a tie between two or more boats, the final result shall be a tie.

 a) For a race that is not part of a series of races, a class (i.e. PHRF SPIN, PHRF NON-SPINNAKER, or One Design) must have at least three boats come to the starting area for that race to be valid and to be scored for that class or subclass.
 In a series of races, if the three-boat minimum is met in at least one race, all races in the series will be valid for that class and scored for class or overall.
 In addition, if at least three boats in a sub-class (PHRF A, B, or C, NON-SPIN, OD) come to the starting area, that sub-class and all other subclasses of that class will be scored separately for that race, and, if the race is part of a series, for all races in the series.